 The surgeries have been performed in countries such as Spain, France, Portugal, Ireland, Greece, Colombia, Mexico and Chile.
 The first case was performed in 2012, and 15 implants have already been removed with good results.
 Publication of the cases are being written by the specialized centers.

 No. The Pectus Up technique is minimally invasive, involving an extrathoracic and non-risky surgical repair of the Pectus Excavatum.
 But when using general anesthesia, it cannot be ruled out that the patient experiences a complication, as in any other surgical procedure under these same conditions.

 Yes, the patient will undergo general anesthesia in a conventional operating room.
 It is not ruled out that in the medium term the surgery can be performed as aMajor Outpatient Surgery.

 Patients usually stay in the hospital for 1 to 3 days after surgical repair, depending on the age and grade of the Pectus Excavatum.

 The typical scar size is some 3-4 cm wide.

 Care must be taken with personal hygiene to avoid possible infections.
 The wound may not be touched or get wet.
-In addition, the dressing must not be removed until the first examination by the surgeon.
+In addition, the dressing must not be removed until after the first post-operative examination by the surgeon.
 Several daily deep breathing exercises are recommended.